Skip to main content

 BVD Positive and BVD Inconclusive herd restrictions

-Herds in which one or more animal has tested BVD positive (BVDP) or inconclusive (BVDI) will be restricted following a ‘grace period’, which will reduce from 28 days to zero days as follows:
+On 1 February 2026 the ‘grace period’ before restrictions are applied was removed.
+From that date, herds in which one or more animal has tested BVD positive (BVDP) or inconclusive (BVDI) will be restricted immediately following a positive or inconclusive test result.

-Where BVDP or BVDI herd restrictions are applied, the same restrictions will also be applied to herds which are linked on NIFAIS due to common disease risks (associated herds).
+Where BVDP or BVDI herd restrictions are applied, the same restrictions are also applied to herds which are linked on NIFAIS due to common disease risks (associated herds).

 • 21 days after the removal of the last BVDP animal; and